BenjaminPlanterose/UMtools/README.md

 ### K-calling

 Cluster formation in the UM plane cannot be tested epigenome-wide by bGMM since we do not know the target number of clusters.
-Because of this, we developed a K-caller, a tool able to automatically detect how many clusters are formed in the U/M plane based on the density-based spatial clustering of applications with noise (dbscan) algorithm.
+Because of this, we developed a K-caller, a tool able to automatically detect how many clusters are formed in the U/M plane based on the density-based spatial clustering of applications with noise (dbscan) algorithm (implemented in the dbscan R-package)

 On the one hand, the function *Kcall_CpG* provides of a visual output.
 Please note that outliers are not included in any class and that that K-calling is performed in a transformed scale to reduce the ellipticity of clusters in the U/M plane.